teo-0128/notes/note-cs61b/note-cs61b.md

 - the expected average depth is ~ 2lnN,with random inserts the average runtime for contain operation is Θ(log N)
 - the expected tree height is ~ 4.311lnN,with random inserts the worst case runtime for contains operation is Θ(log N)

-BSTs have great performance if we insert items randomly,performance is Θ(log N) per operation,but we can't always insert out items in a random order,because datas comes in over time,don't have all at once
+BSTs have great performance if we insert items randomly,performance is Θ(log N) per operation,but we can't always insert out items in a random order,because datas comes in over time,don't have all at once("inserting data one by one" does not equal "inserting randomly in sequence")

 the key idea is not allowing to make the tree taller,have to overstuff the nodes

 ![](media/QQ20250911-204428.png)

-↓↓↓split the middle-left item(17)
+↓↓↓split the middle-left item (17)

 ![](media/QQ20250911-210026.png)